 …in other words, the fitness test!

-These activities are incorporated into a circuit or obstacle course which needs to be completed three times in 4 minutes and 30 seconds during police recruitment*.
+These activities are incorporated into a circuit or obstacle course which need to be completed three times in 4 minutes and 30 seconds during the recruitment process.
+(You must complete the In-Service three times in 4 minutes during the Student Officer Development Programme and at approximately 12 months and 18 months post attestation, during the Probationary Officer Development Programme).

 Want to see how the course is laid out to help you prepare?
 Click here for a diagram of the obstacle course.